 Wind-resistant, water-resistant gear is a good idea as an outer layer.
-It helps the snow to slide off quickly without melting and soaking through.
+It helps the snow to slide off quickly without melting and soaking through your clothes and gear.

 Dress the Right Way

-Apart from wearing a gaiter to keep your face and neck from becoming soaked, a pair of warm tights and winter socks are essential.
-Thermal tights will keep your lower half warm, and we recommend Merino wool socks, as they’re thermoregulating.
+Apart from wearing a neck gaiter to keep your face and neck from becoming soaked, a pair of warm tights and winter socks are essential.
+Thermal tights will keep your lower half warm, and we recommend merino wool socks, as they’re thermoregulating.

 Don’t forget that although you’re in the snow, you’ll need sunscreen too!
 UV rays can reflect off the snow and cause bad sunburn.
 Don’t neglect this!
 Wearing sunglasses can be a good idea too, to prevent snow blindness.